 3.3.2.
-Network Scanning [Multifunction models only]
+Network Scanning (WorkCentre 3325 ONLY)

 Network Scanning may require the device to log into a server.
 The instances where the device logs into a server are detailed in the following table.
 Users may also need to authenticate for scanning.
 This authentication is detailed in subsequent sections.